Jasmine-Stars/SheAid/README.md

-# supreme-dollop
+# SheAid
-Building a transparent and privacy-preserving donation chain for women.
-SheAid combines Web3 verifiability with NGO trust to ensure funds are traceable, fair, and truly reach those in need.
+SheAid aims to rebuild public trust in charity.
+By combining Web3 verifiability with the humanity of social organizations, SheAid creates a transparent, trustless donation chain where every transaction is traceable, procurement is fair, and the privacy of female and minor recipients is protected.